-As required by the Maryland State Department of Education (MSDE), the MCPS Fiscal Year (FY) 2023 Special Education Staffing Plan provides evidence of public input, professional development, special education service descriptions (Attachment A), special education enrollment, the number and types of direct service providers (Attachment B), and the process for reviewing and making adjustments to staffing and maintenance of effort.
-In addition, the plan recommends staffing priorities and recommendations for maintenance of initiatives for FY 2023 (Attachment C).
+As required by the Maryland State Department of Education (MSDE), the MCPS Fiscal Year 2024 Special Education Staffing Plan provides evidence of public input, professional development (PD), special education service descriptions (Attachment A-FY 2024 MCPS Special Education and Related Services Budget Guidelines), special education enrollment, the number and types of direct service providers (Attachment B-FY 2024 Projected Special Education Enrollment, Services and Positions), and the process for reviewing and making adjustments to staffing and MOE.
+In addition, the plan recommends staffing priorities and recommendations for maintenance of initiatives for FY 2023 (Attachment C-FY 2022-2024 Special Education Improvement and Priorities Based on Staff and Community Members Input).

-OTLS-SE recognizes and appreciates the Board's support of special education through previous budget initiatives and the funding of required improvements.
-As a result of ongoing fiscal limitations, the Special Education Staffing Plan Committee focused on critical areas of special education programming.
-Those items that were not included in the FY 2022 MCPS Program Budget were considered by the committee, special education program staff members, the Department of Facilities Management (DFM), and Budget and Planning staff members during the FY 2023 budget process that began August 2021.
-(Attachment D)
+OSE recognizes and appreciates the Board's support of special education through previous budget initiatives and the funding of required improvements.
+As a result of ongoing fiscal limitations, the Special Education Staffing Plan Committee (SESPC) focused on critical areas of special education programming.
+Those items that were not included in the FY 2023 MCPS Program Budget were considered by the committee, special education program staff members, the Department of Facilities Management (DFM), and Budget and Planning staff members during the FY 2024 budget process that began July 2022 (Attachment D).

 As stated in the MCPS Strategic Plan, our core purpose is to prepare ALL students to actively participate in college, career, and community opportunities.
 MCPS is committed to mitigating learning loss caused by the pandemic while continuing to narrow the opportunity gap for all student groups.
-This commitment was reinforced by two major pieces of federal legislation that drive the delivery of special education services: the Individuals with Disabilities Education Improvement Act (IDEA 2004) and the Every Student Succeeds Act (ESSA).
+Two major pieces of federal legislation drive the delivery of special education services: the Individuals with Disabilities Education Improvement Act of 2004 (IDEA) and the Every Student Succeeds Act of 2015 (ESSA).
 Board Policy IOB, Education of Students with Disabilities, further affirms the commitment of the school system to ensure the provision of FAPE.

 MCPS collaborates and coordinates within the school system and with community agencies to ensure services are provided to students with disabilities in accordance with their IEP.
-This includes, but is not limited to, behavioral, mental health, and counseling support and transition to post-secondary college, career, and community opportunities.
+This includes, but is not limited to, behavioral, mental health, counseling support, and transition to post-secondary college, career, and community opportunities.